Kurbamit/CBlog.github.io/README.md

 `generator input.txt output.html`

-Currently, generated html files have a hardcoded requirement for a CSS file named style.css in the same directory.
+Currently, generated html files have a hardcoded requirement for a CSS file named style.css in the same directory and all sites running those html files are named "TESTOR".

 -------